gloubi-boulga-team/gbg-cake/README.md

 ### • Create/manipulate queries <a name="cakephp-first-query"></a>

- Keep in mind that this code is only for demo, for `users`, `usermeta`, `posts`, it is recommended to use Wordpress functions... (or not ?)
+Keep in mind that this code is only for demo, for `users`, `usermeta`, `posts`, it is highly recommended to use Wordpress functions.

 ```
 add_action('Gbg/Cake5.Orm.loaded', function() {